Causes and Treatment for a Swollen Uvula (With Pictures)

 - Your symptoms are worsening even after treatment

-The uvula is sometimes mistaken from a tonsil, but palatine tonsils are actually located on the sides of the back of the throat.
+The uvula is sometimes mistaken for a tonsil, but tonsils are actually something else entirely.
+The palatine tonsils are lymphatic tissue masses that are located on either side of the back of the throat.

-A uvula (palatine uvula) is the dangling flesh resembling a punching bag at the back of the throat.
+A uvula, on the other hand, is the dangling flesh resembling a punching bag at the back of the throat.
 Muscle fibers, soft connective tissues, and a few recamose glands make up the fleshy lobe, which plays multiple roles.

 The uvula works with the back of the throat and the palate to articulate sounds.